 PAY ELEMENT OBJECTIVE PURPOSE OF THE PAY ELEMENT ▲ FIXED ▶ BASE SALARY Skills, experience, competence, performance, responsibility, leadership and contribution to the Company.
-Recognize the level of job scope and complexity, and the skills, experience, leadership and sustained performance required by the executive. • ANNUAL CASH INCENTIVE ("AIP") Efforts to achieve annual target revenue and profitability.
-Reward the achievement of annual performance targets.
-Ensures compensation is properly aligned to financial performance, including being completely at risk for failure to meet annual financial threshold targets. ■ VARIABLE / AT RISK LONG-TERM INCENTIVE AWARDS (PERFORMANCE STOCK UNITS, RESTRICTED STOCK OPTIONS) Efforts to achieve long-term revenue growth and profitability over the three year vesting period.
-Ability to increase and maintain stock price.
-Achievement of adjusted cumulative EBITDA and cumulative revenue goals.
-Continued employment with the Company during the three-year vesting period.
-Reward achievement of long-term financial performance and strategic corporate initiatives.
-Provide a competitive mix of incentives to attract and retain top talent and to further reinforce alignment between the interests of management and stockholders.
+Recognize the level of job scope and complexity, and the skills, experience, leadership and sustained performance required by the executive.
+ANNUAL CASH INCENTIVE Efforts to achieve annual target revenue and profitability.
+Reward the achievement of annual performance targets.Ensures compensation is properly aligned to financial A ("AIP") performance, including being completely at risk for failure to meet annual financial threshold targets.
+RISK Efforts to achieve long- term revenue growth and Reward achievement of long-term financial performance and strategic corporate initiatives.
+I/AT LONG-TERM INCENTIVE profitability over the three year vesting period.
+Provide a competitive mix of incentives to attract and retain top talent and to further reinforce alignment VARIABLE AWARDS Ability to increase and maintain stock price. between the interests of management and stockholders. ▲ VARI (PERFORMANCE STOCK UNITS, RESTRICTED Achievement of adjusted cumulative EBITDA and cumulative revenue goals.
+STOCK OPTIONS) Continued employment with the Company during the three-year vesting period.